 Ride Don’t Hide is a nationwide fundraising bike ride that brings mental health out into the open.

-Join us for the seventh annual Ride Don’t Hide on June 23, 2019, in over 25 communities across Canada.
+Join us for the eighth annual Ride Don’t Hide on June 23, 2019, in over 25 communities across Canada.

 Ride Don’t Hide is the largest mental health bike ride in Canada with almost 10,000 riders and hundreds more family members, friends and volunteers across Canada taking part, raising more than $2 million each year for the Canadian Mental Health Association.